 Therefore, BERI’s main value is currently as a vehicle for hiring contractors and part-time employees for sporadic tasks in support of x-risk research and activities, as vetted by BERI leadership for their impact and necessity.
-BERI acts as a collaborating institution that is able to hire contractors for any task it considers part of a valuable collaboration, so we can effectively provide the above services for free.
+BERI acts as a collaborating institution that is able to hire contractors for any task it considers part of a valuable project, so we can effectively provide the above services for free.
 As time progresses, BERI can accrue a network of contractors and other supporters who can be leveraged in favor of any project we choose to engage with.

 Why is BERI able to do things that universities can't?

-Over time, many restrictions and informal social constraints on univesrity spending have arisen as agreements within and between institutions, to ensure responsible spending by diverse interest groups including professors, students, unions, budget committees, research support officers, purchasing departments, state departments, and so on.
-Often, these restrictions have side effects that inhibit funding for activities that are otherwise responsible and very much on-mission for a given research group, but difficult for a university to approve within its existing framework.
+Over the years, many restrictions and informal social constraints on university spending have arisen as agreements within and between institutions, to ensure responsible spending by diverse interest groups including professors, students, unions, budget committees, research support officers, purchasing departments, state departments, and so on.
+While useful for universities, often these restrictions have side effects that inhibit funding for activities that are otherwise responsible and very much on-mission for a given research group, but difficult for a university to approve within its existing framework.
 That doesn't mean the restrictions are bad, but it does mean some good things are best done outside academia.

-BERI achieves responsible spending in a different way: by being small, individually ethical, and understandable to its donors, similar to the way a for-profit start-up is responsible to its investors.
+BERI achieves responsible spending in a different way from a university: by being small, individually ethical, and understandable to its donors, similar to the way a for-profit start-up is responsible to its investors.
 In particular, we only expect to receive donations from individuals who know enough about us that they have sufficient reason to believe our funds will be used wisely, without any restrictions aside from basic moral principles like honesty, reciprocity, and transparency.

 This means BERI can spend small amounts of money on one-off tasks that are harder to pay for on research budgets within large institutions with budgets of billions, or even just millions, of dollars.